rovindsouza10/rovindsouza10/README.md

 # 💫 About Me:
 Hello, my name is Rovin Vinith D’Souza.
 I am currently pursuing my Master of Computer Applications (MCA) to enhance my career opportunities and achieve personal growth.
-I have completed my Bachelor of Computer Applications (BCA), which has provided me with a strong foundation in computer science.<br><br>Apart from academics, I am passionate about sports, especially football and swimming.
-I regularly go to the gym, as I believe that maintaining physical fitness is essential for overall well-being.
-I consider myself a health-conscious, disciplined, and motivated individual who is always eager to learn and improve.<br><br>
+I have completed my Bachelor of Computer Applications (BCA), which has provided me with a strong foundation in computer science.<br><br>

 ## 🌐 Socials: